apehex/jekyll-theme-ethereal/en/privacy-policy.md

 ---
 layout: collection
+collection: panels
 lang-ref: privacy-policy-page
-collection: panels
 title: "Jekyll Theme Ethereal"
 subtitle: "Privacy Policy"
 description: >-
-    Out privacy policy is quite straight forward, we do not log nor share any personal information about our visitors, period.
+    Our privacy policy is quite straight forward, we do not log nor share any personal information about our visitors, period.
 ---